 B.5 Open-Top Pits.
 Open pits up to 4 ft (1.2 m) deep or up to a depth equal to one-quarter the width, whichever is greater, should be protected on the basis of local application.
 The area to be considered in determining the quantity of carbon dioxide is the total floor area of the pit less any area covered by a simultaneously protected tank or other equipment for which the quantity is separately calculated.
 Nozzles are located so as to provide coverage of the protected area in accordance with listing or approval data.
 It could thus be necessary to locate additional nozzles in the center of the pit.

-Open pits that exceed 4 ft (1.2 m) in depth or a depth equal to one-quarter the width, whichever is greater, can be protected on an area basis using a discharge rate of 4 lb/minft2 (19.5 kg/minm2) of floor area and a discharge time of 30 seconds.
-The nozzles can be located around the sides of the pit so as to apply the carbon dioxide uniformly from all sides.
-Care should be taken to use the appropriate number of nozzles that have sufficient projection so as to reach the center areas of large pits.
-Alternately, it could be preferable to locate some of the nozzles so as to discharge directly on equipment in the pit requiring protection, such as pumps, motors, or other critical items.
-Open-top dip tanks should be protected separately by local application, particularly where the liquid surface is less than 4 ft (1.2 m) or one-quarter the width of the pit from the open top of the pit.
+Open pits that exceed 4 ft (1.2 m) in depth or a depth equal to one-quarter the width, whichever is greater, can be protected on an area basis using a discharge rate of $4 \text{ lb/min} \cdot \text{ft}^2$ (19.5 kg/ $\min \cdot m^2$) of floor area and a discharge time of 30 seconds.
+The nozzles should be located around the sides of the pit in order to apply the carbon dioxide uniformly from all sides.
+Care should be taken to use an appropriate number of nozzles with sufficient projection to reach the center areas of large pits.
+Alternatively, it might be preferable to locate some of the nozzles so that they discharge directly in the pit onto equipment requiring protection, such as pumps, motors, or other critical items.
+Open-top dip tanks should be protected separately by local application, particularly where the liquid surface is less than 4 ft (1.2 m) or onequarter the width of the pit from the open top of the pit.
 Areas of such tanks separately protected wholly within the pit can be deducted from the area of the pit.
 Objects extending above the top of the pit should be protected using the surface area or the assumed enclosure methods.

-If the top of the pit is partially covered so that the open area is less than 3 percent of the cubic foot volume expressed in square feet, the quantity of carbon dioxide required can be determined on a total flooding basis, using an additional quantity of gas for leakage compensation equal to 1 lb/ft2 (5 kg/m2) of open area.
+If the top of the pit is partially covered so that the open area is less than 3 percent of the cubic foot volume expressed in square feet, the quantity of carbon dioxide required can be determined on a total flooding basis, using an additional quantity of gas for leakage compensation equal to 1 lb/ft^2 (5 kg/m2) of open area.

-For pits exceeding the minimum specified depth limitation, the discharge nozzles should be located at the two-thirds level above the floor, providing that the discharge rate versus distance factor is not exceeded, so that there will be no danger of splashing any liquids that could be present.
+For pits exceeding the minimum specified depth limitation, the discharge nozzles should be located at the two-thirds level above the floor, provided that the discharge rate versus distance factor is not exceeded, so that there will be no danger of splashing any liquids that could be present.
 In any case, it is preferable to keep the nozzles below the open top to minimize the entrainment of air down into the pit.
 If the pit exceeds 20 ft (6.1 m) in depth, it is desirable to locate the nozzles somewhat above the two-thirds level from the floor to ensure adequate mixing in the pit.
-When the quantity of carbon dioxide is computed on the basis of normal total flooding techniques, the nozzle should have sufficient velocity and turbulence effects to completely fill the pit volume with a thoroughly mixed atmosphere of carbon dioxide and air.
+When the quantity of carbon dioxide is computed on the basis of normal total flooding techniques, the nozzle should produce sufficient velocity and turbulence effects to completely fill the pit volume with a thoroughly mixed atmosphere of carbon dioxide and air.

 B.6 Below Raised Floors.
 The use of total flooding carbon dioxide fire suppression systems for protection of underfloors typically found in computer rooms and similar types of electronic facilities has been a common practice for several decades.